Jbleezy/BO2-Reimagined/README.md

 * Deposited points resets each game
 * Gain 10% interest on deposited points at the end of each round
 * No longer costs 100 points to withdraw
+* Players can deposit and withdraw less than 1000 points
 * Account value is shown when depositing, withdrawing, and going near the triggers
 * Disabled trading points